dsc-courses/dsc209r-2025-fa/projects/final_project.md

 - **Final Project Showcase (Tue 12/02, 6-7pm PST)**.
 We will host a showcase live session (zoom link available in the Week 10 module) on Tue 12/02, 6pm-7pm PST.
 All students are required to attend the showcase.
 If you’re unable to join the live session, please email your instructors as soon as possible so we can discuss an alternative assignment.

 - **Final Deliverables (Sat 12/13, 11:59pm, No Slip Days)**.
 There is **no slip days** for final deliverables.
 Publish your final project web page and final demo video.
-You will make final touches to your page after any feedback attending week 9 live sessions.
+You can make final updates to your page after incorporating feedback from the Week 9 live session.
 More information about preparing the final deliverables is available in the project deliverables section.

 <!--[link8]: https://forms.gle/YQnBTNushjU2drFP7 -->